Gejang: Types

 Chamgejang is also widely eaten in the Gyeongsang Province, and is prepared at every house during autumn to make a banchan (small side dish) for the next summer.
 The crabs are also caught in rice fields during the harvest season, with female crabs being considered ideal as they contain more roe and fatty tomalley.

 Serving

 Yeosu is famous for gejang as well as gat-kimchi (갓김치).
 A meal emphasizing ganjang-gejang is called gejang baekban (게장백반) that consists of a plate ganjang-gejang, various plates of banchan (side dishes), and a bowl of cooked rice.
+However, it can also be served by itself, though it is not popularly used as such.

+Health and safety

+Consumption of raw freshwater crab or crayfish in gejang poses a risk of Paragonimus westermani infection (paragonimiasis), as the parasite's metacercariae can survive soy sauce marination and remain infectious even under high-salt, refrigerated conditions.
+Additionally, frequent consumption of gejang—particularly five or more times per week or exceeding 200 cm³ per month—has been associated with elevated blood cadmium levels, as crabs bioaccumulate this heavy metal in their internal organs.
+To mitigate these risks, health authorities recommend limiting intake frequency and ensuring that any freshwater crustaceans used are properly cooked or frozen before preparation, as traditional marination does not guarantee safety.